sdcote/cliqs/README.md

 actions as needed all with the ability to specify and parse their own command line arguments.

+### Why A Command Line Interface
+Beyond the simplicity of calling a simple command to do your bidding from any terminal window (you don't need a windowing manager so CLIs are great for *nix tasks), CLI utilities can be placed in scripts for automated processing.

+So you have a command which does something useful; maybe it's a part of you daily or weekly routine.
+Now imagine creating a cron or scheduled job to perform that task without you.
+CLI utilities allow your logic to be called almost anywhere, at any time; with or without an operator.
+This is true utility.

+In many ways, a CLI is far more useful than a web interface.

 Structure
 =========
 Java code is placed into 'Actions' which can be called from the command line